 Your child's score falls into one of four performance levels.
-The performance levels identify where your child's score falls and if your child has met the expectations for the grade level.
+The performance levels identify if your child has met the expectations for the grade level.
 A score in Level 3 or 4 means your child has met or exceeded expectations in the subject.
-It also means he or she is on track for the next grade level.
+It also means they are on track for the next grade level.
 Students scoring below a Level 3 may still be developing grade-level skills and knowledge.